jacoblee628/portfolio/README.md

 2. Sentiment Analysis on Ford Reviews
    - Categorized over **10,000 text-only reviews** just as accurately as a human could, **but instantaneously**.
 3. Swift.ly and Consumer Travel Habits
-   - Visualized actual commuter data from San Francisco
+   - **Visualized actual commuter data** from San Francisco

 ## Introduction

 Hello,

-I am Jacob Lee, an aspiring data scientist.
+I am **Jacob Lee, an aspiring data scientist**.
 I am a current senior at Washington University in St. Louis, majoring in Marketing and Chinese, with a minor in Computer Science.

 Programming languages:
 * R (advanced)